 - Group size is limited to a maximum of 18 participants.

-- Itineraries may change if flight schedules, site availability, and other inclusions have to be amended prior to departure.
+- Itineraries may change if flight or rail schedules, site availability, and other inclusions have to be amended prior to departure.

 Overview: Upon arrival in Delhi, we transfer to our hotel individually.
 Our tour begins with welcome dinner this evening at a specialty restaurant.

 Accommodation: 2 nights at Royal Plaza or similar.

 Overview: Delhi, the capital city of India, is a metropolis of great importance to the nation, both the gateway to the country and the seat of its political power.
 It provides an intoxicating mix of the ancient and the modern.
 In its 3,000-year history, Delhi has been the site of 7 different cities.
 Its strategic location has long defined it as the seat of power.
 Delhi is a city waiting to be explored.

 Overview: After breakfast we drive to Jaipur (265 km / 5 hours drive) and on arrival we will check in to our hotel and enjoy the rest of the evening at leisure before heading out for dinner at a local restaurant.

 The capital of Rajasthan was built in pink by the notable astronomer Maharaja Jai Singh a century ago in honour of a visiting prince and ever since, it has retained this colour.
 This city is 260 years old.
 We visit Maharaja’s City Palace, the pink rose of the residential and business areas.